ibm-cloud-docs/dr-automation-powervs/FAQs.md

 - **PowerVS environment** - A supported Power Virtual Server workspace with AIX virtual machines must already be available in the selected location.
 - **Infrastructure planning** - Plan your high availability topology based on your business requirements and supported PowerHA configurations.
 - **API key** - An IBM Cloud API key is required for service provisioning and orchestration operations.

+### Does HA Automation support both High Availability and Disaster Recovery?
+{: #faq-ha-dr-support}

+Yes.
+The solution provides automation for both:

+- **High Availability (HA)** – Cluster-based protection within or across environments.
+- **Disaster Recovery (DR)** – Automated failover and replication to recovery sites.

+Both offerings are available through a single IBM Cloud catalog experience.

+### How is HA software installed on PowerVS virtual machines?
+{: #faq-ha-installation}

+HA software is installed by using an agent that runs on each selected PowerVS instance.

+The agent performs the following actions:

+- Connects securely to the service
+- Downloads the required software files
+- Installs dependencies and service packs
+- Reports installation status back to the service

+Each HA node must run the agent to complete the installation.

 ### **What are the main API endpoints for PowerHA AIX for PowerVS?**
 {: #apiendd}